wvteijlingen/swift-network-mocker/README.md

 Moya-stubber speeds up development and testing by adding a network stubbing screen to your app.

 Want to add a stub response?
-It's as easy as creating a new JSON file in a your repository.
+It's as easy as creating a new JSON file in your project repository.
 Moya Stubber will automatically find it and make it activatable for stubbing.

 Moya Stubber will: